For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

-We would like to invite you to our next CeCoR @ ASCoR (Cutting-edge Communication Research @ ASCoR) research meeting on Thursday 17 April at 16:00-17:00.
-The meeting will be held in REC C2.05 or via Zoom, with the opportunity to join drinks afterwards.
-The guest will be Alicia Ernst.
+We would like to invite you to our next CeCoR @ ASCoR (Cutting-edge Communication Research @ ASCoR) research meeting on Thursday 5 June at 16:00-17:00.
+The meeting will be held online via Zoom.
+Our guest will be Kiran Kappeler (University of Copenhagen).

 Date